12 Button Crafts and Repurpose Ideas: A comprehensive Guide

 Skill Level: Intermediate

-Rainbows never fail to brighten up a room or bring a smile to someone’s face.
-This colorful button craft is great for teaching kids about colors while creating something visually stunning.
-It’s slightly more detailed than the button tree but still easy to complete with basic materials.
+Rainbows never fail to brighten up a room or bring a smile to someoneโs face.
+This colourful button craft is great for teaching kids about colours while creating something visually stunning.
+Itโs slightly more detailed than the button tree but still easy to complete with basic materials.

 Materials Needed: